-Select Settings > Hybrid Configuration > Unfiltered Destinations to review, add, or edit information about target sites to which you want to grant users unfiltered access.
-Users can access these sites directly, without sending the request to the hybrid service.
+Select Settings > Hybrid Configuration > Unfiltered Destinations to review, add, or edit information about target sites to which you want to grant clients unfiltered access.
+Clients can access these sites directly, without sending the request to either the hybrid service or an on-premises explicit proxy in a filtered location, if used.
 Typical unfiltered destinations include organizational webmail sites, internal IP addresses, and Microsoft update sites.